PayU/hackathon-docs/docs/jarvis/docs/RAG.md

 ## RAG Pattern

-While zero-shot is a nice and give you a good head start, the biggest benefit of using Jarvis on top of Bedrock is Jarvis ability to use embeddings and the RAG pattern.
+While zero-shot is nice and can give you a good head start, the biggest benefit of using Jarvis on top of Bedrock is Jarvis' ability to use embeddings and the RAG pattern.

-So far what we went on the zero shot part is asking a question, while you can also provide some document text in the prompt.
+So far what we used zero shot part to ask a simple question, but we can further its capabilities by providing a text document in the prompt.

 ![Zero shot with Context](51-simple-rag.png)